 Presently Mission Indradhanush having the four phases.
 At every phase, some selected areas will cover under this scheme.

-- Phase I: In this phase Government will cover 201 districts.
+- Phase I: In this phase, the Government will cover 201 districts.
 Under this phase, more than 75 lakh children have vaccinated which 20 lakh children and more than 20 lakh pregnant women received tetanus toxoid vaccine

 - Phase II: 352 districts will cover in phase II and nearly 73 are high focus districts of Phase I.